 Two: Take the sauce off the heat and add the grated cheddar, pesto and mustard.
 Give it a good stir until the cheese is melted.

 Three: Boil the pasta and add the broccoli florets 3 minutes before the end of cooking.
 Drain and add to the cheese sauce.
 Mix everything together.

-Four: Pour the pasta into a an ovenproof dish and sprinkle over the breadcrumbs, Parmesan and dried thyme.
+Four: Pour the pasta into an ovenproof dish and sprinkle over the breadcrumbs, Parmesan, and dried thyme.
 Bake in the oven for 20 – 25 minutes.

 💭 Top tips